fbpx

 Day-neutral strawberries produce fruit on a slow and steady basis during the whole growing season based on other factors such as the age of the plant and the availability of water and nutrients.
 They’re not too concerned about how long the days are, as they can set flower buds as long as it’s not overly cold or too hot out.
 Day-neutral strawberries can produce fruit from July through October and often produce a steady supply of fruit over a longer period of time.
 These varieties also generally have more sweetness than traditional everbearing.

-Strawberries growing in hill system
+strawberries growing in hill system

 The hill system and raised beds are the most common methods of planting and growing day-neutral strawberry varieties.